 Developing scripts for the entire patching process is complicated and time-consuming.
 Instead of developing scripts for the complete patching process, choose a particular set of tasks.
-For example, you might not need some assets to be patched that are running on certain ports.
-Introducing scripts at the time of deployment to prevent this can be significantly effective.
+For example, you might not need some assets that are running on certain ports to be patched.
+Introducing scripts during deployment to prevent this can be significantly effective.

-Patching workflow changes when there are new patches that would need immediate attention or if you have encountered a zero-day vulnerability.
+Patching workflow changes when new patch management process need immediate attention or if you have encountered a zero-day vulnerability.
 At that time, custom scripting needs to be updated, and it is necessary for IT admins to always remain up-to-date with the latest patching trends.

 Custom scripts may introduce security risks if they are not properly executed.
 It might introduce vulnerabilities into your patching process.